mt-class/penn/hw2.md

         * **Description of models or algorithms**: Describe mathematically or algorithmically what you did.
           Your descriptions should be clear enough that someone else in the class could implement them.
-          What are your models?
-How did you optimize them?
-How did you align with them?
-          What were the values of any fixed parameters you used?

         * **Results**: You most likely experimented with various settings of any models you implemented.
           We want to know how you decided on the final model that you submitted for us to grade.
           What parameters did you try, and what were the results?
-          If you evaluated any qualities of the results other than AER, even if you evaluated them qualitatively, how did you do it?
           Most importantly: what did you learn?

         Since we have already given you a concrete problem and dataset, you do not